THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 When starting an adventure like this, the hardest decision is what boat to choose.
 I spent countless hours in the years before we bought Starry Horizons scouring all corners of the internet, looking at manufacturer’s websites, reading boat reviews, lurking on forums and trying to learn as much as possible in order to make sure we chose a boat that would take us safely around the world.

-We moved on our boat in 2014 and will complete our circumnavigation in 2020.
+We moved on our boat in 2014 and completed our circumnavigation in 2020.
 We’ve learned even more about cruising boats!

 Here are our tips for looking for your cruising catamaran.